CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 This change quite often works without any noticeable difference to the output image.
 It's an option worth trying for when there is just a single close-comment block sequence.
 Always check the output image in full screen mode, so that any distortions within the image are easily spotted.
 If the output image does appear corrupt/distorted, delete it, then retry ***jpws*** and select a different byte option.

 If multiple sequences are detected within the cover image, ***jpws*** (*using libjpeg-turbo & stb_image*) will attempt to eliminate these character sequences by slightly decreasing image dimensions.
 This will cause the image to be re-encoded, potentially removing those unwanted close-comment blocks.
+Athough, this could also generate more sequences.
+Such is life.

 The image will be checked again for the presence of that two byte string, repeating the procedure of decreasing image dimensions, if required.
 There is a maximum of five decrease attempts before ***jpws*** gives up and requests you try a different image.